dp-os/gez/examples/docs/src/en/api/core/gez.md

     }
     ```

-- **Exceptions**: Throws `NotReadyError` when the framework instance is not initialized
+- **Throws**: Throws `NotReadyError` when the framework instance is not initialized

-This method is used to generate client environment import map code, supporting two modes:
+This method is used to generate import map code for the client environment, supporting two modes:
 1. **Inline Mode (inline)**
-   - Inlines the import map directly into HTML
+   - Inlines the import map directly into the HTML
    - Reduces additional network requests
    - Suitable for scenarios with smaller import maps

 2. **JS File Mode (js)**
-   - Generates standalone JS files
+   - Generates a standalone JS file
    - Supports browser caching
    - Suitable for scenarios with larger import maps

-Core features:
+Core functionalities:
 - Automatically handles dynamic base paths
-- Supports runtime module path replacement
+- Supports runtime replacement of module paths
-- Optimizes caching strategy
+- Optimizes caching strategies
 - Ensures module loading order

 - **Example**: